-Instructional design encompasses both the theoretical arrangement of information in a course or unit and the practical production of learning materials to meet specified instructional goals and objectives.
-The Instructional Design & Development site is designed to explain the services that are available to Stanislaus State faculty as part of any course that uses instructional technology to deliver content.
+Instructional design encompasses both the theoretical arrangement of information and the practical production of learning materials to meet specified instructional goals and objectives.
+The Instructional Design & Development site lists the services available to Stanislaus State faculty.
+The Creating Accessible Materials page has information about designing and producing accessible content for instruction.

 Canvas Learning Management System

-Blackboard Course Sites is a web-based course management system that supports student and instructor interaction and collaboration through the posting and sharing of documents, external links to web resources, creating and submitting assignments and assessments, and communicating through threaded discussion boards along with other useful communication tools.
-In collaboration with other departments in OIT, Learning Services manages the creation of Blackboard sites and offers a range of faculty training on best practices for using it.
+Canvas is our web-based learning management platform that supports student and instructor interaction and collaboration through posting and sharing documents, providing external links to web resources, creating and submitting assignments and assessments, and communicating through threaded discussion boards and other tools.

 A Few Goals of ATI for Instructional Materials

-Visit the CSU Instructional Materials website for a complete listing of goals for ATI.
-A few of the most important goals are:
+The CSU Instructional Materials website has a complete listing of goals for ATI.
+A few of the most important goals are